U.S. Travel Documents Application: Traveling to and from the USA

 Another danger of exiting the United States without an advance parole while a green card application is still pending is that the U.S. government may consider the application for lawful permanent residency abandoned.
 Foreign nationals with H or L visa status are exempt from this rule.

 Is it safe to travel abroad and then return to the U.S. with an advance parole?

 The answer depends on how many days you have accrued unlawful presence in the U.S. before you filed an I-485 adjustment of status application.
 If you have accrued more than 180 days of unlawful presence, you should not travel abroad even you have a valid advance parole, otherwise your adjustment of status will be jeopardized significantly.

 Learn more about travel with an advance parole in our article Advance Parole Travel While I-485 is Pending with USCIS.

 How long does an advance parole travel document last?

-An advance parole is valid for two years after it is issued.
+An advance parole is valid for 5 years after it is issued.
 It is possible to file an application for renewal of the advance parole.
 You can do so 180 days before the expiration of the advance parole travel document, so that you will not be without a card when you need to go abroad.

 4. Application for Travel Documents If You Are a Green Card Holder